burger

 Understanding the Delimiter

-A delimiter is a character or sequence of characters used to separate SQL instructions in a script.
+A delimiter is a character or sequence of characters used to separate SQL statements in a script.
 By default, MySQL uses the semicolon (;) as a delimiter.
-However, when creating functions, stored procedures, or triggers that contain multiple SQL instructions, it is necessary to temporarily change the delimiter to avoid syntax errors.
+However, when creating functions, stored procedures, or triggers that contain multiple SQL statements, it is necessary to temporarily change the delimiter to avoid syntax errors.

-Before defining the function, you must tell MySQL that you will use a different delimiter.
+Before defining the function, you must tell MySQL that you will be using a different delimiter.
 In the example below, $$ is used as the new delimiter:

 DELIMITER $$

 With the new delimiter in place, you can now define your function.
-The CREATE FUNCTION includes the body of the function, where you can use internal SQL statements separated by semicolons without any issues:
+The CREATE FUNCTION includes the function body, where you can use internal SQL statements separated by semicolons without any issues:

 CREATE FUNCTION hello_world()